You purchased an airline ticket that you can’t use and now want to transfer it to someone else who can go on the trip. Can you do that?

 What if I bought a nonrefundable ticket more than 24 hours ago?

 If your ticket is non-refundable and was purchased more than 24 hours ago, you are mostly out of luck.
-You can pay a change fee that will usually be $150 in order to be able to use the original ticket within a year, but the ticket will still be in the name of the originally ticketed passenger.
+You may have to pay a change fee to be able to use the original ticket within a year, but the ticket will still be in the name of the originally ticketed passenger.

 The only real workaround is to book a very cheap flight with this changed ticket in order to get a credit for the difference in cost between the original flight and the new flight.
 Then you could use whatever credit is remaining to book a flight for someone else.
 However, at that point you’ve paid a change fee and bought another ticket just to get a credit that is probably fairly small.
 Probably not worth it, and it doesn’t really solve the original problem.